Snake-Edition/P32-FW/README.md

 This is irreversible and voids the warranty, although in the US you are protected by the [Magnuson-Moss Warranty Act](https://www.ftc.gov/news-events/press-releases/2018/04/ftc-staff-warns-companies-it-illegal-condition-warranty-coverage).

-Of course you could always buy a second Buddy board and let your Llama run wild on that instead.
+Of course you could always buy a second Buddy board and run it on that one.

 Alternatively, if you are good at very fine pitch soldering, you could lift the BOOT0 pin off the board entirely and make your own jumpers